igama/docs.binaryedge.io/docs/modules.md

 #### sslv2

 The SSLv2 module attempts to connect to an SSL-wrapped server and extract (and parse) certificate chains, ciphers and vulnerabilities.
+It is an upgraded version of the _ssl_ module, and includes extra updates and features not available previously.

 See [More Info](modules/sslv2.md "sslv2")